sandiegopython/pythonsd.org/content/posts/2016-09-04_september-newsletter.md

 [Saturday study group][saturday-meetup] (meetup.com) <br />
 San Diego PyLadies and SD Python are continuing the Saturday study group.
-The location is still being worked out.
+This will be our last time at the Convoy Street location as Ansir will be moving the following week to new (nicer!) offices.
 Check the meetup page for details.
 The goal of the Saturday study group is to learn Python together in a collaborative environment.
 The study group is open to people of all skill levels and is particularly open to those new to Python. <br />